pypa/gh-action-pypi-publish/README.md

 The `master` branch version has been sunset.
-Please, change the GitHub Action version you use from `master` to `release/v1` or use an exact tag, or a full Git commit SHA.
+Please, change the GitHub Action version you use from `master` to `release/v1` or use an exact tag, or opt-in to [use a full Git commit SHA] and Dependabot.

 ## Usage